Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

-As we are interested in how these states may contribute to the EPC, we also plot the projected phonon DOS weighted by the inverse atomic weight [Fig. \ref{fig:SSCHA_results}(d)].
-The purpose of this is to roughly emulate the hypothetical $\alpha^2 F (\omega)$.
-We find in this visualization that there is actually a significant contribution of hydrogen vibrations at low frequencies, which can barely be seen in Fig. \ref{fig:SSCHA_results}(a).
-For completeness, we include the formula used for Fig. \ref{fig:SSCHA_results}(d):
+To estimate how the phonon modes may contribute to the EPC, we also plot the atom-projected phonon DOS weighted by the inverse atomic weight [Fig. \ref{fig:SSCHA_results}(d)], which gives a rough idea of the hypothetical $\alpha^2 F (\omega)$.
+We find a significant contribution from hydrogen vibrations at low frequencies, which can barely be seen in Fig. \ref{fig:SSCHA_results}(a).
+If the EPC is mainly derived from hydrogen-based modes, then this sketch of $\alpha^2 F(\omega)$ is quite consistent with the $\alpha^2 F(\omega)$ computed for LuH$_{2.75}$N$_{0.125}$ \cite{fang2023assessing}.
+Some relevant equations for Fig. 3 are given in Sec. \ref{sec:fig3}, and one can see that the inverse mass weighted phDOS gives an indication of the contributions to $\alpha^2 F(\omega)$.

-We have therefore predicted dynamical stability of Fm$\overline{3}$m Lu$_8$H$_{23}$N when accounting for quantum corrections.
-This may seem to imply a small electron-phonon coupling $\lambda$, as conventional wisdom says large $\lambda$ causes structural distortions \cite{allen1975superconductivity}.
-However, this system shows an unconventional case where quantum effects stabilize the high symmetry structure while having large $\lambda$.
-This can be understood via model calculations \cite{hofmann2022heuristic} in which vibrational degrees of freedom outnumber electronic degrees of freedom, preventing CDW formation due to quantum zero-point effects.
-This is indeed satisfied in Lu$_8$H$_{23}$N (A), whose electronic degrees of freedom near E$_F$ are primarily composed of simple H$_s$ orbitals.
+Further investigation of the classical-nuclei distortions of LuH$_{2.875}$N$_{0.125}$ indicate that the structure is susceptible to the formation of hydrogen trimers (with H-H distances of 1 \AA) and 7-hydrogen complexes with H-H distances 1.6-1.9 \AA\ weakly coupled by Lu$_d$ orbitals (Sec. \ref{sec:distort}).
+The DFT energy saved is over 22 meV/atom, showing that the quantum nuclear effects stabilizing the high-symmetry structure are quite strong.
+This illustrates the competition between hydrogen molecularization and the metallic (possibly superconducting) state of LuH$_{2.875}$N$_{0.125}$, similar to that predicted for LaH$_{10}$\cite{van2023competition}.